incendies/emreozdiyarcv/index.md

 `Jun 2018 - July 2022`
 __Freelance Software Developer__, Global
 _mostly back-end and javascript projects_

-- I have been working freelance on my life and trying to write my thesis.
-My skills: Python, GoLang, JavaScript, Django, VueJS, React and etc...
+- I have been working freelance and trying to write my thesis.

 `April 2020 - September 2021`
 __netflixjunkie.com__, Global,
 _Founder & Editor-in-Chief_

 `September 2018 - November 2018`
 __End-Point Labs__, Istanbul,
 _Back-End Developer_

-- I worked in Istanbul office for a short time and working under the Kondukto.io which also in this project I use GoLang and MongoDB.
+- I worked in Istanbul office for a short time and working under the Kondukto.io which also in this project I used GoLang and MongoDB for this project.

 ## Projects & Code Examples